Who can get universal credit, housing benefit and council tax rebate?

 - your leave was granted because of a sponsorship agreement but your sponsor (or all of your sponsors if there was more than one) has since died, or

-- for HB only, you or your partner have been awarded an out-of-work legacy benefit or state pension credit.
+- for HB only, you have been awarded state pension credit.

 What is habitual residence?

-Your entitlement to UC/HB/CTR depends on you being ‘habitually resident’ (in addition to the rules about immigration status and/or having a right to reside).
-But you do not need to show you are habitually resident (and are entitled to UC/HB/CTR immediately) if:
+Your entitlement to UC/SPC/HB depends on you being ‘habitually resident’ (in addition to the rules about immigration status and/or having a right to reside).
+But you do not need to show you are habitually resident (and are entitled to benefit immediately) if:

 - you were granted leave following your application for asylum

-- you are a partner/former partner of a British citizen or person with settled status who has been granted temporary leave due to domestic violence
+- you are a partner/former partner of a British citizen or person with settled status who has been granted temporary leave due to domestic abuse

 - you are the spouse/former spouse of a British citizen or person with settled status and you were deliberately abandoned by them overseas and have been given leave to re-enter the UK for that reason